clementmlay/CM_Gene_Finder/README.md

 # The Gene_finder program

-### This program is designed to manipulate data from DNA and find the genes that are encoded by the DNA sequence.
-It contains 11 independent functions.These functions are :
+### This program is designed to manipulate DNA sequence data and find the genes that are encoded by the sequence.

+# Functions for steps involved

 * get_complement(nucleotide)
     * Returns the complementary nucleotide